yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getbuffer"></a>CSimpleStringT:: GetBuffer

-Zwraca wskaźnik do wewnętrznego buforu znaków dla `CSimpleStringT` obiektu.
+Zwraca wskaźnik do wewnętrznego buforu znaków dla obiektu `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia